Vizzuality/front-end-code-challenge/README.md

 - `name`: the name of the layer
 - `type`: a type of the item (basic, choropleth or gradient)
 - `items`: an array of objects having name and color values
-- `description`: data to be displayed in a modal or something similar.
+- `description`: data to be displayed in a modal.

 #### DESIGNS
 Designs are stored in Figma.
 You should create an account to be able to see them.